JaydeepRamanuj/JaydeepRamanuj/readme.md

 - 🧱 Programming > Coding
 - 💡 Problem solving > Fancy Tech stack
 - 📈 Self and team growth
-- 🌱 Constant learning and teaching what I know
+- 🌱 Constant learning and teaching is what I know
 - 🧠 Thinking like a system designer — not just a coder

 ---